e-comas/e-comas.com/_posts/2022-10-17-a-guide-to-upselling-on-amazon.md

 The fact that the customer has internally already made a fundamental purchase decision can have a great impact on increasing sales without incurring additional costs for customer acquisition.

 With Upselling, you also have the advantage of being able to address emotional buying motives.
-Since higher-priced products often symbolize prestige, you can often encourage customers to make an emotional purchase decision if they are offered a higher-quality product for a manageable extra charge.
+Since higher-priced products often symbolise prestige, you can often encourage customers to make an emotional purchase decision if they are offered a higher-quality product for a manageable extra charge.

 Likewise, you can achieve higher customer satisfaction with Upselling.
 Since you have offered a higher-quality product for argument's sake, side effects such as customer loyalty and referrals can arise.